kernelmachine/kernelmachine.github.io/_pages/main.md

 Check out my [publications](https://suchin.io/publications/) to learn more.

 ## Announcements
+* May 2023: Invited talk at Samaya AI
 * May 2023: Invited talk at Google Brain
 * May 2023: Invited talk at Stanford NLP
 * Apr 2023: Invited talk at USC ISI